Skip to content

 • Cyclothymic disorder: The person has had both mild depression and hypomanic episodes for at least 2 years.
 Since neither the depressed nor the hypomanic states are as severe as full manic or depressed episodes, the person with cyclothymic disorder might not acknowledge their shifts in mood between highs and lows.

 • “Other specified” and “unspecified”: The person has had hypomanic episodes that don’t meet the full criteria for other bipolar types, with explanation that is either specific or vague.
-This diagnosis can easily be missed due to the lack of clear symptoms of mania or hypomania.
+An unspecified bipolar disorder diagnosis can easily be missed due to the lack of clear symptoms of mania or hypomania.

 With continued research, bipolar brain scans may become useful for differentiating between the different types of bipolar disorder.
 This would have implications for treatment since medication regimens differ among the four types of bipolar.
 For example, in one study, scans of bipolar I brains showed abnormalities in function and structure of brain areas involved in emotion regulation.
 These abnormalities were not seen in the scans of bipolar II brains.
 The results suggested basic differences in these two types of bipolar disorder.13